-- What is the role of the newly set up Joint Office?
+- What is the role of the Joint Office?

 The Joint Office set up by the Food and Environmental Hygiene Department and the Buildings Department aims to provide a "one-stop" service in dealing with complaints of seepage in buildings.
-Its role is to enforce the relevant provisions of the Public Health and Municipal Services Ordinance in abating any nuisance caused by water seepage.
+Its role is to enforce the relevant provisions of the Public Health and Municipal Services Ordinance (Cap.
+132)in abating any nuisance caused by water seepage.
 If necessary, the Joint Office will refer cases to the Buildings Department or the Water Supplies Department for follow up action.
-For example, the Buildings Department will tackle the problem of building dilapidations and defective drains under the Buildings Ordinance, while Water Supplies Department will check if there is any wastage of water under the Waterworks Ordinance.
+For example, the Buildings Department will tackle the problem of building dilapidations and defective drains under the Buildings Ordinance (Cap.
+123), while Water Supplies Department will check if there is any wastage of water under the Waterworks Ordinance (Cap.
+102).

 - How long will it take for the Joint Office to investigate the cause of water seepage?

 According to the investigation work procedure, the Joint Office will contact the complainant within six working days upon receipt of a complaint.
-The staff will first inspect the site and then enter the flat under complaint to carry out non-destructive tests systematically so as to identify the seepage source.
-With the co-operation of the concerned owners/occupiers, normally the Joint Office will complete the investigation and inform the complainant of the outcome within 90 working days.
+Staff will first inspect the site and then enter the flat under complaint to carry out non-destructive tests systematically attempting to identify the seepage source.
+For simple and straightforward cases with the co-operation of the concerned owners/occupiers, the Joint Office will normally complete the investigation including testing and inform the complainant of the outcome within 90 working days.
 If the investigation cannot be completed within 90 working days, the Joint Office will notify the complainant of the investigation progress in writing.

 - Is the Joint Office vested with statutory powers to stop water seepage?

-The Joint Office has been authorised to enforce the relevant provisions of the Public Health and Municipal Services Ordinance.
-Where the source of seepage is identified, the person concerned will be issued with a Nuisance Notice requiring the abatement of nuisance within a specified period of time, failing which the person will be subject to prosecution.
+The Joint Office has been authorised to enforce the relevant provisions of the Public Health and Municipal Services Ordinance (Cap.
+132).
+Where the source of seepage posing a health nuisance is identified, the person concerned will be issued with a Nuisance Notice requiring the abatement of nuisance within a specified period of time, failing which the person will be subject to prosecution.
 Upon conviction, the person concerned is liable to a maximum fine of HK$10,000 and a daily fine of HK$200.
 The Joint Office may also apply to the Court for a Nuisance Order requiring the person concerned to abate the nuisance.
 Failure to comply with the order will result in prosecution.
 Upon conviction, the penalty will be a maximum fine of HK$25,000 and a daily fine of HK$450.